MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

    * [Git repository](/azure/devops/user-guide/plan-your-azure-devops-org-structure#structure-repos-and-version-control-within-a-project)
    * Select **+ New Branch** to create a new branch.
    * Name the new branch *MyFoods*, branch it from *main* (or *master*) and Select **Create**.
-   * The folder in the repo to connect to.
-If you don't specify a folder, it defaults to the root folder.
+   * The folder in the repo where the *.pbix* file located.
+This is the folder that will be synced with the workspace.

    :::image type="content" source="./media/cicd-tutorial/git-create-branch.png" alt-text="Screenshot of workspace settings window with create new branch.":::